-15 & rivers have their To increase and maintain the capacities of the dams More water stored in dams and rivers.
+Services 13 Slow progress on water projects due to constant interruptions by communities eading to delays in completion of projects.
+Contractors are being terminated after long delays with incomplete projects Accelerated implementation of infrastructure projects.
+Timeous completion of projects and reduction of backlogs.
+Enforcing Compliance to construction regulations within due time and Strengthening of project monitoring mechanisms Enforcing Compliance to construction regulations within due time and Strengthening of project monitoring mechanisms Project implementation monitoring 14 Water flows are diverted from their natural course from catchment area.
+Sekgopo water is piped to farmers Natural streams should benefit all.
+Protection of catchment areas Water sources benefitting neighbouring areas.
+Dams filled up with water.
+Apply by-laws to restrict individuals from diverting the course of water flow 15 Silt deposits that reduce the river capacities.
+Most dams & rivers have their water holding capacities reduced.
+To increase and maintain the capacities of the dams More water stored in dams and rivers.
 Regular cleaning of rivers and dams.
-SA SANITATION 1 maintenance of water-borne sewage systems.
-Waste water treatment no properly maintained and operated tcompliance with green drop maintenance Rehabilitation of ageing infrastructure Implement preventative maintenance plan Replacement of infrastructure Development of new infrastructure to meet the future demand of infrastructure Upgrading and refurbishment of sanitation infrastructure 2 Unaddressed sanitation backlog Backlogs in RDP standard toilets Backlog eradication Improved access to sanitation Upgrade and extend infrastructure to meet the demand extend infrastructure to meet the Upgrade and extend infrastructure to meet the demand Mopani rural household sanitation 3 are filled, posing health hazards, e.g. schools and Problems of filled pit latrines at schools, clinics and households and monitoring ' ' and monitoring of assessment plan Extended life span • Awareness campaigns Operation and maintenance

-4 RDP standard toilets are not suitable for the disabled and the aged.
-Special design for disabled people in accordance with their needs Upgrade and extend infrastructure to meet the demand Develop user friendly toilets for the disabled and the elderly Conduct needs analysis Upgrade and extend infrastructure to meet the demand Upgrade and extend infrastructur e to meet the demand Mopani rural household sanitation EN ERGY/ELECTRICI TY 1 , MDM is the coordinator in the area of supply whereas locals are implementing electrification projects Provision of electricity/ Energy Provision of electricity/ Energy Liaison with ESKOM to provide upgraded standard of electricity Strengthening projects by ESKOM Upgrading of existing substations Liaison with ESKOM to provide electricity Upgrade standard of electricity Upgrading existing substations 2 High cost of electricity compels poor households to top up the energy with wood.
-MDM is the coordinator in the area of supply as locals are implementing the project Provision of affordable electricity/ Energy Provision of affordable electricity/ Energy Liaison with NERSA and attendance of NERSA conference to negotiate affordable electricity for Municipal area Liaison with NERSA and attendance of NERSA conference to negotiate affordable electricity for Municipal area Liaison with NERSA and attendance of NERSA conference to negotiate affordable electricity for Municipal area Coordinate electricity supply
+SAI NITATION 1 Lack of maintenance of water-borne sewage systems.
+Waste water treatment not properly maintained and Improve compliance with Improved maintenance of water - borne sewage Rehabilitation of ageing infrastructure Implement preventative maintenance plan Replacement of infrastructure Development of new infrastructure Replacement of infrastructure Upgrading and refurbishment of sanitation infrastructure operated. green drop Certification. systems to meet the future demand 2 Unaddressed sanitation backlog Backlogs in RDP standard toilets Backlog eradication Improved access to sanitation Upgrade and extend infrastructure to meet the demand Upgrade and extend infrastructure to meet the demand Upgrade and extend infrastructure to meet the demand Mopani rural household sanitation 3 Pit latrines that are filled, posing health hazards, e.g. schools and public places Problems of filled pit latrines at schools, clinics and households Implementatio n and monitoring assessment plan Assess capacity of existing infrastructure · · mplementation and monitoring of assessment plan Extended life span Awareness campaigns Operation and maintenance 4 RDP standard toilets are not suitable for the disabled and the aged.
+Special design for disabled people in accordance with their needs Upgrade and extend infrastructure to meet the demand Develop user friendly toilets for the disabled and the elderly Conduct needs analysis Upgrade and extend infrastructure to meet the demand Upgrade and extend infrastructure to meet the demand Mopani rural household sanitation ENE RGY/ELECTRICIT Υ 1 Poor electricity supply that need ESKOM power stations to be upgraded.
+MDM is the coordinator in the area of supply whereas locals are implementing electrification projects Provision of electricity/ Energy Provision of electricity/ Energy Liaison with ESKOM to provide upgraded standard of electricity Strengthening projects by ESKOM Upgrading of existing substations Liaison with ESKOM to provide electricity Upgrade standard of electricity Upgrading existing substations 2 High cost of electricity compels poor households to top up the energy with wood.
+MDM is the coordinator in the area of supply as locals are implementing the project Provision of affordable electricity/ Energy Provision of affordable electricity/ Energy affordable electricity for Municipal area and attendance of NERSA conference to Liaison with NERSA and attendance of NERSA conference to negotiate affordable electricity for Municipal area Coordinate electricity supply